This is a story about the power of our choices and facing our fears.

 And finally to the #bookstagram community: you guys rock my world!

-I locked the door behind me and wrapped my scarf around my mouth.
+I locked the door behind me and wrapped the scarf around my mouth.

-Cold had never affected me in the same way it affected humans, but pretending that it did, gave me a fleeting sense of belonging and, most of all, it muffled the worried shouts of fishermen and dockworkers echoing through the thick fog.
+Cold had never affected me as much as it affected humans, but pretending that it did, gave me a fleeting sense of belonging and, most of all, it muffled the worried shouts of fishermen and dockworkers echoing through the thick fog.

 They were only trying to get their boats safely back to the harbor.
 But those shouts and the fog reminded of other nights filled with terrors and made the talisman around my neck feel heavier than it should.